MichaelNovikov95/Aasha/README.md

 Please, download https://github.com/MichaelNovikov95/aasha_server.git and run localy server on your machine (in future I'm gonna deploy server on some host, but for now (12.06.2024) I didn't find perfect host for my goals).
+UPD(13.06.2024) - server deployed on render.com.
+No need to run server locally

 # Design